ekazaev/route-composer/EXAMPLES.md

 *Do not forget that if you use a combination of abstract `Finder` and `Factory` - you must specify the types of `UIViewController` and `Context` for one of them `ClassFinder<HomeViewController, Any?>`*

-#### What will happen if, in the configuration above, I will replace `GeneralStep.root` with `GeneralStep.current`?
+#### What will happen if, in the configuration above, I will replace `GeneralStep.root(...)` with `GeneralStep.current(...)`?

 It will work if the user is not in some `UIViewController` that is presented modally.
-If they are, `ReplaceRoot` can not replace the modally presented `UIViewController` and the navigation will fail.
+If they are, `GeneralAction.replaceRoot(...)` can not replace the modally presented `UIViewController` and the navigation will fail.
 If you want this configuration to work in all cases - you should explain to the router that it should start building the stack from the root view controller.
 Then the router will dismiss all the modal view controllers above the root view controller if there are any.

 #### I want to push the `AccountViewController` into any `UINavigationController` that is present anywhere on the screen (even if the `UINavigationController` is under some modal `UIViewController`):